Have confidence as a first-time homebuyer

 Once you submit your mortgage loan application for review, RBFCU will contact you within 24 hours, unless it’s a weekend application.

 Still have mortgage questions?

 Loans subject to credit approval.
 Rates and terms subject to change without notice.
 RBFCU mortgage loans are available only on property in Texas.
-Origination fee program not available for short term loans, FHA or VA loans.
+Origination fees may apply.
 NMLS# 583215

 FHA and VA loans offered through RB Mortgage LLC dba Domain Mortgage NMLS# 862516.
 RB Mortgage LLC dba Domain Mortgage is principally owned by RBFCU Services LLC.
 RBFCU Services LLC is affiliated with Randolph-Brooks Federal Credit Union.